 By now, several of us were exploring lean-agile concepts, but I also began looking into applying principles from theory of constraints, queuing theory, and flow.
 This lead me to begin emphasizing kanban methods in our software development: visualizing workflow, JIT planning, limiting work in progress, managing overall worflow process lead times, determining average completion rates (throughput and team capabilities), and establishing decoupled cadences for implementation, delivery, planning, and process improvement efforts.
-This ultimately resulted in the successful delivery of the strategic sharable service-oriented structural engineering design engine while also significantly improving the group’s software delivery capabilities and achieving several “first-ever” documented capability improvements.
+This ultimately resulted in the organization’s “first-ever successful delivery of a strategic sharable service-oriented structural engineering design engine”, while also significantly improving the group’s software delivery capabilities and achieving several “first-ever” documented capability improvements.

 This professional summary reflects my passion for learning and helping others to learn, seeking how and why things work, and my desire for continuous improvement.
 Since 2004, I’ve learned and successfully contributed in three different technical industry domains, and seek challenging opportunities where my technical background and software development experience can contribute and provide further growth.

 On the personal side, I enjoy watching (analyzing) football games, at any level, studying the strategies and tactics the coaches and teams apply.
 Another life-long passion is visiting the gym regularly (even while on the road) trying hard to stay “fit.”
 As a family, we regularly visit the fitness gym, are active volunteers at our church and with scouting, and make time to enjoy the Colorado outdoors (mountains and plains) together, in particular the challenges of turkey hunting, dove hunting, and fresh-water fishing, which all include taking my daughter and son.
 When not enjoying the outdoors, you’ll find me, my wife, and children often reading, playing something musical (I’m still aspiring to be a “drummer”), and spending lots of time together.